 Panasonic Lumix G6 review

 The Panasonic Lumix G6 - cue Far East Movement's "like a G6" lyric taking on yet another meaning - is the company's most tech-laden compact system camera to date.
-Much the previous Lumix G5 model with added pep, the G6 sports a new design, while squeezing in some new and upgraded features: there's not only a new OLED viewfinder but both Wi-Fi and NFC (near field communication) connectivity make an appearance for the first time in this G-series class.
+Much like the previous Lumix G5 model with added pep, the G6 sports a new design, while squeezing in some new and upgraded features: there's not only a new OLED viewfinder but both Wi-Fi and NFC (near field communication) connectivity make an appearance for the first time in this G-series class.
 But like the aforementioned pop group's 2010 hit, can Panasonic's latest venture catapult it to the top of the camera chart for 2013?

 Meet in the middle